|Karen Stockham – Chair of Governors

 In her spare time Lisa enjoys reading, cycling, running, hiking and travelling.
 She is also the football manager for an Under 11s Girls team at Ivybridge Town FC, having played football for Leicester City Ladies whilst completing her PhD.

-Will Black is studying for a Level 3 in Public Services.
+Natasha Fox is studying for a Level 3 qualification in Public Services.

-He was elected as the Student Union President and will serve on the Governing Body as the FE Student Governor for a one year term of office, from 1 August 2016 to 31 July 2017.
+Natasha was elected as the Student Union President in June 2017 and will serve on the Governing Body as the FE Student Governor for a one year term of office, from 1st August 2017 to 31st July 2018.

-In addition to attending full governing body meetings, Will is a member of the Quality, Teaching, Learning and Assessment Committee and the Resources Committee.
+In addition to attending full governing body meetings, Natasha is a member of the Quality, Teaching, Learning and Assessment Committee.